Which city is cheaper, Dijon or Montpellier?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Montpellier is around the same temperature as Dijon.
-Typically, the summer temperatures in Montpellier in July are around 23°C (73°F), and Dijon is about 21°C (70°F).
+Typically, the summer temperatures in Montpellier in July average around 23°C (73°F), and Dijon averages at about 21°C (70°F).

 People are often attracted to the plentiful sunshine in Dijon this time of the year.
 In Montpellier, it's very sunny this time of the year.
 Montpellier usually receives more sunshine than Dijon during summer.
 Montpellier gets 351 hours of sunny skies, while Dijon receives 266 hours of full sun in the summer.